Daniev/huskelista/README.md

 | /tasks/{slug}    | DELETE | Delete a single task |        | 204            | 404, 405       |

 # English
-Husanvar is a complete small todo app for assigning house chores for me and my wife.
+Huskelista is a complete small todo app for assigning house chores for me and my wife.
 If comprises of a simple frontend written with SvelteKit and a small webapi that handles the storage of tasks.

 To run locally, clone the repository, start docker and run the following commands in bash from within the repository folder: